 Although no studies have been conducted comparing recidivism rates before and after cities enacted public housing bans, a correlation between homelessness and recidivism is believed to exist.
 Accordingly, some advocates are calling for a repeal of policies that bar former prisoners from public housing.
 The urgency of this task is spurred by the high rate of homelessness among ex-offenders – 22% for New York prisoners, according to state prison officials – and the high rate of recidivism – about 68% of prisoners are rearrested within three years of release, according to a federal study that tracked 405,000 prisoners in 30 states.

 New Orleans already has a policy stating that a prior conviction will not automatically disqualify a person from public housing.
-New York City and Los Angeles are testing programs that allow some former prisoners to move in with family members who reside in public housing ...
+New York City and Los Angeles are testing programs that allow some former prisoners to move in with family members ...

 by Jack Smith IV, Mic